opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

   -X POST \
   -d '{"inputs":"What is Deep Learning?","parameters":{"max_new_tokens":17, "do_sample": true}}' \
   -H 'Content-Type: application/json'
 ```

-TGI service generate text for the input prompt.
+TGI service generates text for the input prompt.
 Here is the expected result from TGI:

 ```
 {"generated_text":"We have all heard the buzzword, but our understanding of it is still growing.
 It’s a sub-field of Machine Learning, and it’s the cornerstone of today’s Machine Learning breakthroughs.\n\nDeep Learning makes machines act more like humans through their ability to generalize from very large"}
 ```

-**NOTE**: After launch the TGI, it takes few minutes for TGI server to load LLM model and warm up.
+**NOTE**: After TGI service is started, it takes few minutes to load a LLM model and warm up, before reaching `Ready` state.

 If you get